TRileySchwarz/DumpDetector/README.md

 ## Requirements

 Up to date versions of NPM and Node are required.

+I am running versions:
+   - npm 6.4.1
+   - node 10.13.0

 As well as installing MongoDB and running a local DB on default port 20717

 You will need the channel code and the API code for your personal TelegramChannel '../scripts/TelegramBot.js' line 13